ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 The protected header MUST contain the `sd_alg` field identifying the algorithm (from the COSE Algorithms registry) used to hash the Salted Disclosed Claims.
 The unprotected header MUST contain an `sd_claims` section with a Salted Disclosed Claim for *every* blinded claim hash present anywhere in the payload, and any decoys (see {{decoys}}).
-If there are no disclosures `sd_claims` is an empty array.
+If there are no disclosures, the `sd_claims` header is an empty array.
 The payload MUST also include a key confirmation element (`cnf`) {{!RFC8747}} for the Holder's public key.

+In an SD-CWT, either the subject `sub`/ 2 claim is present, or the redacted form of the subject is present.
+The issuer `iss` / 1 standard claim is MANDATORY.
+All other standard CWT claims (`aud`/ 3, `exp` / 4, `nbf` / 5, `iat` / 6, and `cti` / 7) are OPTIONAL.
+The `cnonce` / 39 claim is OPTIONAL.
+The `cnf` claim, the `cnonce` claim, and the standard claims other than the subject MUST NOT be redacted.
+Any other claims are OPTIONAL and MAY be redacted.

 ## Issuer generation